PlanTL-GOB-ES/EHR-TTS/README.md

 Install and test your HeidelTime installation following the instructions given by HeidelTime developers.
 Copy the "spanish_ehr/" directory into the "resources/" directory of HeidelTime.

+## Examples

-Then run UIMA Collection Processing Engine:
+Run UIMA Collection Processing Engine:

 <pre>
 $ cpeGui.sh
 </pre>

-The create a create a workflow with the following components:
+Create a workflow with the following components:

 <pre>
 Collection reader: